Verification: d74e5bf16d135a91

 Stylised Spectacle & Gloss

 The Bads of Bollywood embraces the larger-than-life glamour that defines mainstream Hindi cinema, and its VFX plays a key role in amplifying that aesthetic.
-Whether it's dazzling publicity events, red carpet moments, or intricately staged photo ops, the visual effects lend a heightened, almost surreal polish to these sequences.
+Whether it is dazzling publicity events, red carpet moments, or intricately staged photo ops, the visual effects lend a heightened, almost surreal polish to these sequences.
 Enhanced with bold lighting, sleek production design, and subtle CGI touch-ups, every frame gleams with a cinematic sheen that feels both deliberate and immersive.

 Editing